tatsu-lab/alpaca_eval/README.md

   inputs" are merged
   into a single field.

-**When to use AlpacaEval?**: AlpacaEval is a cheap and quick proxy for human evaluation, which is especially useful you have to run many evaluations quickly, e.g., during initial model development.
-However, AlpacaEval ---as any automatic evaluator--- should not be used as a complete replacement for human evaluation in important settings (e.g., deciding on model release).
-In particular AlpacaEval, is limited by the fact that (1) the AlpacaEval set contains relatively simple instructions; (2) automatic evaluators seem to favor style over factuality of the answer; and (3) AlpacaEval only measures instruction-following capabilities of a model not the risks that it could cause.
+**When to use AlpacaEval?** AlpacaEval is a cheap and quick proxy for human evaluation, which is useful if you have to run many evaluations quickly, e.g., during initial model development.
+However, automatic evaluator such as AlpacaEval should not be used as a complete replacement for human evaluation in important settings ( e.g., deciding on model release).
+In particular AlpacaEval, is limited by the fact that (1) the AlpacaEval set contains relatively simple instructions; (2) automatic evaluators seem to favor style over factuality of the answer; and (3) AlpacaEval does not measure the risks that a model could cause.
 Details in [limitations](#limitations).